backstage/backstage/plugins/kubernetes/api-report.md

 // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
 // Warning: (ae-forgotten-export) The symbol "KubernetesDrawerable" needs to be exported by the entry point index.d.ts
 // Warning: (ae-forgotten-export) The symbol "KubernetesStructuredMetadataTableDrawerProps" needs to be exported by the entry point index.d.ts
-// Warning: (ae-missing-release-tag) "KubernetesStructuredMetadataTableDrawer" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public @deprecated (undocumented) export const KubernetesStructuredMetadataTableDrawer: <